Cressac-Saint-Genis

 Cressac-Saint-Genis (/fr/) is a former commune in the Charente department in southwestern France.
 It was created in 1973 by the merger of two former communes: Cressac and Saint-Genis-de-Blanzac.
 On 1 January 2017, it was merged into the new commune Coteaux du Blanzacais.

+Population

+The population data given in the table and graph below for 1968 and earlier refer to the former commune of Cressac.